ahmhekal/AsuMathLabG20/README.rst

 Input Format
 ------------

-- User can write directly in the CommandLine or typing in afile
+- User can write directly in the CommandLine or type in a file

 - The inputs should be similar to the following formats(MATLAB Format)

-- Example For Phase1 format:
+- Example For supported formats in Phase1 :
 ::

 > A = [1.4 2.2 3.2; 4.4 5.4 6.4; 3.3 4.2 2.2]; //Defining the first matrix A